 Do you feel called to become a priest?
 Learn more here.

 Permanent deacons, who are ordained clergy in the Church, are called to a ministry of service.
 In particular, they are called to serve those in need, such as persons who are hungry, homeless, sick, in prison or immigrants.

 Learn more about the process of becoming a deacon in the Archdiocese of Washington.

 Consecrated men and women take public religious vows to the evangelical counsels (poverty, chastity and obedience), dedicating themselves to God for service to the Church and for the salvation of the world.
 Consecrated life can be lived in many forms, but the most well-known is religious life, lived in a community sharing a common apostolate.

 Click here to learn more about men’s and women’s religious communities in the Archdiocese of Washington.

 Your prayers will nurture the growth of vocations in the archdiocese.
-The prayer below asks that more men and women shall answer the call to the priesthood and to consecrated life.
 The Mother Teresa Vocation Society is a prayer apostolate that asks for your commitment to pray daily for vocations to the priesthood and the consecrated life – learn more here.